peppial/LiteCosmosExplorer/readme.md

 - click on More Info -> Run anyway

 ## macOS
+- Make CosmosExplorer.Avalonia file executable by:

+  chmod +x LiteCosmosExplorer

 - Right-click -> Open

 You can allow macOS to start this application by enabling Developer tools for Terminal:

 System Preferences -> Security & Privacy -> Privacy, select "Developer Tools" on the left, check terminal on the right.

-You can make CosmosExplorer.Avalonia file executable by:

-- chmod +x LiteCosmosExplorer

 ## Linux (CentOS, Debian, Fedora, Ubuntu and derivatives)
 - Right-click -> Run